 1. Having a Positive Work Environment

 A positive work environment is essential to making sure that all your employees follow established procedures and policies.
 Acting in the best interest of the organization should come naturally to employees, and that is best accomplished when they feel satisfied with their workplace.
-Fair employment practices, clear communication between the employees and management, having an understanding human resource approach, and positive work recognition are some of the effective ways to promote satisfaction among employees.
+Fair employment practices, clear communication between the employees and management, having an understanding human resource approach, and positive work recognition are some of the effective ways to promote satisfaction among employees, and that can reduce employee theft.

 2. Enforce Internal Controls